Universal basic income in the United States: Andrew Yang and the emergency-basic income of 2020

 Andrew Yang was a presidential candidate for the 2020 Democratic Party presidential primaries.
-He was running against more well-known candidates such as Joe Biden, Bernie Sanders, and Elizabeth Warren to get the Democratic Party-ticket to run against the Republican candidate in 2020.
-His flagship proposal was a basic income, which he labels "Freedom Dividend" of 1000 dollars per month to each American citizen over the age of 18.
+He was running against more well-known candidates such as Joe Biden, Bernie Sanders, and Elizabeth Warren for the Democratic Party-ticket to run against the Republican candidate in 2020.
+His flagship proposal was a basic income, which he labeled a "Freedom Dividend" of 1000 dollars per month to each American citizen over the age of 18.
 He also had several other proposals, regarding democracy, health and medicine, international affairs and so on, but the focal point of his campaign was basic income.
-That, in turn, is a proposal which he outlines with the background of the fourth industrial revolution.
+That, in turn, is a proposal which he outlined with the background of the fourth industrial revolution.
 In other words, the development of automation and artificial intelligence, and how these factors change the job market.
 According to Yang, the Freedom Dividend's benefits include "healthier people, less stressed-out people, better-educated people, stronger communities, more volunteerism, [and] more civic participation.
 There's zero bureaucracy associated with it [because there is no] need to verify whether [people's] circumstances change."

 Yang argues that automation-driven job displacement was the main reason Donald Trump won the 2016 presidential election, saying that based on data, "There's a straight line up between the adoption of industrial robots in a community and the movement towards Donald Trump."
 Yang has said that he became a UBI advocate after reading American futurist Martin Ford's book Rise of the Robots: Technology and the Threat of a Jobless Future, which deals with the impact of automation and artificial intelligence on the job market and economy.
 He believes UBI is a more viable policy than job retraining programs, citing studies that job retraining of displaced manufacturing workers in the Midwest had success rates of 0–15%.

-On March 5, 2020 Andrew Yang started the Humanity Forward movement, a non-profit with the goal of introducing the core ideas that Yang ran on during his 2020 presidential campaign such as Universal Basic Income, human-centered capitalism, and data as a property right.
-Andrew Yang has already received three million dollars in donations for use in this organization.
-Humanity Forward will endorse and provide resources to political candidates who champion Universal Basic Income, human-centered capitalism and similar policies.
+On March 5, 2020 Andrew Yang started the Humanity Forward (HF) movement, a non-profit with the goal of introducing the core ideas that Yang ran on during his 2020 presidential campaign such as Universal Basic Income, human-centered capitalism, and data as a property right.
+By March 2020, Yang had received three million dollars in donations for use in this organization.
+HF endorses and provides resources to political candidates who champion Universal Basic Income, human-centered capitalism and similar policies.
 HF will help launch and support projects to display the power and practicality of UBI in real life.
 Yang intends to push these ideas to the mainstream through podcasts, traditional media, and high-impact events.

+COVID-19 era

+With a flood of federal COVID-19 recovery money going to local governments, over 150 municipalities and counties in the United States ran guaranteed income programs, including one that supported all new mothers in Flint, Michigan.
+Local government cash aid without any work requirement was subsequently banned in Arkansas, Idaho, Iowa, and South Dakota, and considered in several other conservative states.
+Ban attempts were vetoed by Democratic governors in Wisconsin and Arizona.